LightMeta/CodeShef/README.md

 # CodeShef
-CodeShef Competition Codes in Python 3 with Comments
+CodeShef Competition Codes in Python 3 with Comments and Algorithims.